w3c/wcag-act-rules/content/rules/bc4a75/proposed.md

 #### Failed Example 1

+<a class="example-link" title="Failed Example 1" href="/content-assets/wcag-act-rules/testcases/bc4a75/dd4d60acdda2a92253d4fc09cff248e9e0e3eb74.html">Open in a new tab</a>

 This element with the `list` role owns an element without any of its [required owned elements][] (`listitem` or `group` containing `listitem`).

 ```html